OracularIS/autest/docs/tests_docs/BASE_INB_0001100_COPY_TEMPLATE_RCVTRK_MOCA_V001.md

 **Step:2**

-n the grid, click the inbound shipment to which you want to add an order.
+In the grid, click the inbound shipment to which you want to add an order.
 The inbound shipment details are displayed.

 ![](BASE_INB_0001100_COPY_TEMPLATE_RCVTRK_MOCA_V001/image2.png)